 - In the Mrs. Hawking play series, this trope is thoroughly explored.

-- Nathaniel in particular, while not completely devoid of emotional response, has the ability to remain cheerful and positive even in the face of his titular aunt's grumpiness and occasional outright nastiness is remarkable.
+- That Nathaniel in particular, while not completely devoid of emotional response, has the ability to remain cheerful and positive even in the face of his titular aunt's grumpiness and occasional outright nastiness is remarkable.

-- Colonel Windsor of the Anglo Isles of Battalion Wars 2 is like this (you'd never have guessed from the name, would you?), casually waiting until tea time is over to retaliate against or even react to an bombing run that is going on around him as he eats.
+- Colonel Windsor of the Anglo Isles of Battalion Wars 2 is like this (you'd never have guessed from the name, would you?), casually waiting until tea time is over to retaliate against or even react to a bombing run that is going on around him as he eats.

 - Professor Layton seems to have a bit of this going on, given how many things seem to go pear-shaped unexpectedly.